-The objective of pre-training is to develop an encoder capable of effectively encapsulating the essential information from the input data within a latent representation.
-To achieve this, we train the autoencoder in the selfsupervision mode, by confronting it with a 'fill-in' task.
-The decoder is tasked with predicting the correct pixel value (pixel color) at a given location, conditioned on the partial information about the input raster (the positional embedding of pixel coordinates, the same as the one used by the encoder).
+The objective of pre-training is to develop an encoder capable of effectively encapsulating the essential informa-tion from the input data in the latent representation.
+To achieve this, we train the autoencoder in the self-supervision mode, by confronting it with a 'fill-in' task.
+The decoder is tasked with predicting the correct pixel value (pixel color) at a given location, conditioned on the latent representation of the input raster from the encoder.
 By providing the decoder with the complete set of target pixel positions, the requirement for the decoder to determine the output raster is relaxed (compared to an alternative scenario in which one could require the decoder to restore the entire sequence, i.e. both colors and coordinates).
-The decoder then concatenates these positional embeddings with the reduced raster representation to avoid a situation in which the encoder becomes a specialized unit for 'fill-in' tasks.
+The decoder then concatenates the embeddings of target positions with the reduced raster representation to prevent the encoder from overspecializing on the 'fill-in' tasks.
 As the 'query' position representation contains partial raster representation, the encoder is forced to reason in terms of dependencies between pixels and their colors and coordinates, rather than overfitting to specific locations and colors of pixels.
-The decoder then processes the sequence of these tokens with a stack of cross-attention blocks.
-Eventually, a fully connected layer performs per-pixel classification.
-Those predictions are confronted with the actual pixels from the input sequence using pixel-wise categorical cross-entropy loss on the color variable.
+The decoder then processes the tokens with a stack of cross-attention blocks.
+Eventually, a fully connected layer produces per-pixel predictions, which are confronted with the actual pixels from the input sequence using pixel-wise categorical cross-entropy loss on the color variable.

 The autoencoder is pre-trained until convergence, using all rasters (inputs, outputs and tests) collected from the training part of the ARC collection.
 In this process, we intend to make feature extraction invariant to permutations of colors, while accounting for the black color serving the special role of the background in a large fraction of tasks.
 To this end, the rasters derived from the ARC are treated as dynamic templates, which are being randomly re-colored on the fly, while preserving the distinctions of colors.
-This enforces permutation-invariance in the space of colors and increases the odds of good generalization.
+This enforces permutation-invariance in the space of colors and improves generalization.
 As a result of pre-training, the raster encoder used in the experimental part of this study achieves the per-pixel reconstruction accuracy of 99.99% and the per-raster accuracy of 96% on the testing part of the original ARC.
 The resulting encoder is thus guaranteed to pass on almost the entirety of information available in the input rasters.

-Upon completion of pre-training, the raster encoder is prepended to the demonstration encoder in TransCoder, and is being invoked by it multiple times for each ARC task.
+Upon completion of pre-training, the raster encoder is prepended to the demonstration encoder in TransCoder.
 For each demonstration pair, the demonstration encoder invokes the raster encoder twice, separately for the input and output raster, concatenates the resulting latent vectors, and passes them through a two-layer MLP.
 This is repeated for all demonstrations, and the output vectors produced by the MLP are chained into a sequence, which is then subject to processing with four consecutive self-attention blocks.
-The final sequence z{d_i} is the representation of the successive demonstrations.
+The final sequence z_i is the representation of the demonstrations.